hasielhassan/CyberOS/DEVELOPER_HANDBOOK.md

 *   **Mission Debugging**: Open the browser console.
 The `GlobalMissionEngine` logs every event it receives.
 *   **State Reset**: If things get weird, clear your Application > Local Storage.
 The system is robust enough to regenerate default state.

+---

+## 9. Directory Module

+The Directory module serves as a global citizen database.

+- **Data Source**: Fetches 100 random users from `randomuser.me` API at startup.
+- **Mission Override**: Mission-specific profiles (injected via `DirectoryContext`) take precedence over random users if IDs match, or are appended to the list.
+- **Encryption**: Profiles can be marked as `encrypted`.
+The `DirectoryContext` handles the decryption logic and emits `DIRECTORY_DECRYPT` events.